-Policy Issue Resolution Policy SA3: Housing Release Sites The policy identifies 15 housing release sites within the Sunderland City Council administrative area; however, only 3 of these sites are within the 6 km visitor impact catchment: HRS9, HRS10 and HRS11.
-Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
-Each of the 3 sites within the visitor impact catchment will need to be assessed to determine potential impacts on the European sites and appropriate mitigation provided.
-Policy HWS3: Culture, Leisure and Tourism This policy includes leisure and tourism proposals at Seaburn seafront, which may attract more visitors and result in increased recreational impacts on European sites.
-Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
+d Core Strategy Policy review Policy Issue Resolution Policy SP4 / SS4: Housing Growth Areas HGA7 and HGA8 The policy identifies 2 Housing Gr Areas that are within the 6 km v impact catchment: HGA7 and HGA8.
+Policy NE2 and its supporting text will ensure that impacts on European sites are fully considered.
+Both of the HGA sites within the visitor impact catchment will need to be assessed to determine potential impacts on the European sites and appropriate mitigation provided.
+Policy VC6: Culture, Leisure and Tourism and Tourism This policy includes leisure and tourism proposals at Seaburn and Roker seafront, which may attract more visitors and result in increased recreational impacts on European sites.
+Policy NE2 and its supporting text will ensure that impacts on European sites are fully considered.
 Mitigation and compensation that will be put in place as part of the Seaburn development may also benefit wider leisure and tourism proposals in the area.
-Policy H6: Travelling Showpeople, Gypsies and Travellers This policy identifies provision at locations that are relatively close to the European sites.
-Whilst three location options are being considered only one will be brought forward.
-The selected site will be managed by the council, who will ensure that it is operated as a stop- over site with temporary short- term usage only.
-Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
-Mitigation provided to offset impacts associated with residential development will also benefit any site identified for Travelling Showpeople, Gypsies and Travellers.
-Policy H8: Housing in Multiple Occupation Multiple occupation of properties has the potential to result in local population increases and increased traffic volume due to more cars per residence.
+Policy H6: Housing in Multiple occupation of properties has the potential to result in local population increases and increased traffic volume due to more cars per residence.
 Significant effects on European sites cannot be ruled out if HMO development is in close proximity.
-Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
-Policy H9: Backland and Tandem Development Whilst new development within the curtilage of an existing property (within 6 km of the coast) may only result in small- scale localised increases in the population, there is the potential for cumulative effects over the life of the plan.
+Policy NE2 and its supporting text will ensure that impacts on European sites are fully considered.
+Whilst new development within the curtilage of an existing property (within 6 km of the coast) may only result in small-scale localised increases in the population, there is the potential for cumulative effects over the life of the plan.
 Significant effects on European sites cannot be ruled out.
-Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.

-Policy Issue Resolution Policy EP1: Economic Growth This policy includes support for exploiting the potential of the Port of Sunderland to generate economic growth, utilising its status as an Enterprise Zone.
-The Port of Sunderland's growth proposals are currently subject to a separate HRA.
-Notwithstanding this, Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
-Policy E7: Biodiversity and Geodiversity This policy seeks to protect biodiversity including European sites.
+Policy NE2 and its supporting text will ensure that impacts on European sites are fully considered.
+Policy NE2: Biodiversity and Geodiversity This policy seeks to protect biodiversity including European sites.
 The policy does not specifically consider the requirement for HRA.
 The supporting text for this policy includes reference to the need for certain development to undertake HRA.
 This recognises the fact that impacts can potentially be wide-ranging.
-Policy CC4: Port of Sunderland The reinvigoration and future development of the Port of Sunderland has the potential to impact on birds using the adjacent section of coast.
-Whilst the Port is outside the SPA / Ramsar it is considered to have a supporting role as both purple sandpiper and turnstone have been recorded here.
-The Port of Sunderland's growth proposals are currently subject to a separate HRA.
-Notwithstanding this, Policy E7 and its supporting text will ensure that impacts on European sites are fully considered.
+Policy SP5 / SS5 Port of Sunderland Post of Sunderland Policy SP5 / SS5 Port of Sunderland Policy SP5 / SS5 Port of Sunderland Policy SP6 / SS6 Policy SP6 / SS6 The Port of Sunderland's growth proposals are currently subject to a separate HRA.
+Notwithstanding this, Policy NE2 and its supporting text will ensure that impacts on European sites are fully considered.
+Under Policy NE2 any development at the port will be required to undertake an HRA.

-Predicted effects of housing sites
+Predicted effects of Housing Growth Areas